Skip to content

 However, people with hearing loss have described poor understanding of their medications (such as dosage requirements and side effects) which, in some cases, has been found to result in harm to patients.
 There are mixed findings regarding how comfortable community pharmacy professionals feel when delivering care to people with hearing loss.
 Some community pharmacists have reported concerns about a lack of understanding when interacting with this group.
 Such problems are exacerbated by the use of facemasks and Perspex screens during the Covid-19 pandemic.

-This study is led by Dr Penny Lewis, Senior Clinical Lecturer in Pharmacy and involves a multi-professional team of researchers at the University of Manchester, across the Division of Pharmacy & Optometry, Division of Human Communication, Development & Hearing, Division of Nursing, Midwifery & Social Work, and Manchester Institute for Collaborative Research on Ageing (MICRA).
+This study was led by Dr Penny Lewis, Senior Clinical Lecturer in Pharmacy and involved a multi-professional team of researchers at the University of Manchester, across the Division of Pharmacy & Optometry, Division of Human Communication, Development & Hearing, Division of Nursing, Midwifery & Social Work, and Manchester Institute for Collaborative Research on Ageing (MICRA).

-Up to 20 interviews will be held with people who have age-related hearing loss (age 50 years and over) who regularly use community pharmacy services.
-We would also like to speak to older people (age 50 years and over) who regularly use community pharmacy services, but who do not have age-related hearing loss.
+Semi-structured interviews were conducted with people who had age-related hearing loss (age 50 years and over) who regularly used community pharmacy services.
+We also spoke to older people (age 50 years and over) who regularly used community pharmacy services, but who did not have age-related hearing loss.

-Two focus groups will be held with community pharmacists to understand their views on interacting with and providing care for people with age-related hearing loss – to identify examples of best practice, challenges encountered, and solutions to improve patient-centred care for this group.
+Focus groups were held with community pharmacists to understand their views on interacting with and providing care for people with age-related hearing loss – to identify examples of best practice, challenges encountered, and solutions to improve patient-centred care for this group.

-Interviews and focus groups will explore the following themes: positive and negative experiences of accessing or providing community pharmacy services; interactions between patients and community pharmacy professionals; the impact of the Covid-19 pandemic on these interactions; and ways in which to improve interactions and patient experiences.
-Interviews will also explore patients’ expectations and use of community pharmacies.
-All interviews and focus groups for this study will take place online.
+Interviews and focus groups explored the following themes: positive and negative experiences of accessing or providing community pharmacy services; interactions between patients and community pharmacy professionals; the impact of the Covid-19 pandemic on these interactions; and ways in which to improve interactions and patient experiences.
+Interviews also explored patients’ expectations and use of community pharmacies.
+All interviews and focus groups for this study took place online.

 Programme Manager